-In the third article of a series focusing on depression, we will explore both the symptoms and causes of depression.
-If you missed the first two blog posts in this series, check them out here: Therapists Corner: Professional Tips for Working Through Depression & Depression versus Sadness: Understanding the Difference
+In this third article in a series focusing on depression, we will explore both the symptoms and causes of depression.
+Other posts from this series include:

 Each diagnosis of depression will have a different set of symptoms, and a person will experience a diagnosis of depression that is unique to them.
 However, most individuals experience symptoms in four main areas: physical, emotional, behavioural, and with their thoughts.
 Some of the common symptoms in each area include: